eGPU via OCuLink: Adding a Desktop GPU to a Mini PC

 Thunderbolt eGPUs tunnel PCIe inside the Thunderbolt protocol, which adds latency and caps you at the equivalent of roughly PCIe 3.0 x4.
 OCuLink doesn’t tunnel anything.
 An OCuLink SFF-8612 cable carries four PCIe lanes directly.
 On a mini PC wired for PCIe 4.0, that’s x4 at gen 4 speeds — about 7.9 GB/s, double what a typical Thunderbolt enclosure manages.

 It’s still only four lanes, so it isn’t a full x16 desktop slot.
 But for inference, transcoding, and the vast majority of compute work, x4 gen 4 is plenty — these workloads are rarely bandwidth-bound across the bus.
+Once a model’s weights are loaded into VRAM, the GPU chews on them locally and barely touches the PCIe link; the bus only matters for getting data in and out, not for the compute itself.
 Even for gaming the penalty is in the low single-digit percentages at sensible resolutions.
+The case where x4 genuinely bites is a workload that constantly streams data across the bus — some scientific compute, or a model too large for VRAM that’s spilling to system RAM — and if that’s you, no external connector is going to save you; you want a real x16 slot.

 The hardware is unglamorous: an OCuLink port on the mini PC, an OCuLink-to-PCIe adapter board that the GPU slots into, the cable, and a separate ATX power supply for the card.
 There’s no fancy enclosure required.
 My “enclosure” is the adapter board sitting on a piece of MDF next to the mini PC, with a 550W PSU jump-started so it powers on without a motherboard.